BCG-X-Official/pytools/sphinx/source/contribution_guide.rst

 Python environment
 ~~~~~~~~~~~~~~~~~~~~~~
-There is a ``environment.yml`` provided in the repository root, which installs all required development
+There is a ``environment.yml`` provided in the repository root, which installs all
-dependencies in the ``pytools-development`` environment.
+required development dependencies in the ``pytools-develop`` environment.

 .. code-block:: RST

-	conda env create -f environment.yml
-	conda activate pytools-develop
+	./dev-setup.sh

+This command will:

+- Install the conda environment
+- Install pre-commit hooks

 Pytest
 ~~~~~~~~~~~~~~~